Folates in current

 cancer treatment

 For several cancer types, folate-based drugs are already established in first-line treatment – the standardized initial treatment for a disease.
-For example, chemotherapy based on 5-FU, which is used in the treatment of colorectal cancer and other gastrointestinal cancers, has been combined with folate drugs for a long time.
-If arfolitixorin demonstrates favorable efficacy in clinical trials, the drug candidate therefore has a unique opportunity to enhance the effectiveness of standard of care for several aggressive forms of cancer.
+For example, chemotherapy based on 5-FU, which is used in the treatment of colorectal cancer and other gastrointestinal cancers, has been combined with previous generation folate drugs for a long time.

 Last updated: